 The hike to Hawksbill Summit is among the most popular hikes at Shenandoah National Park thanks to the short distance to reach the park’s highest point.

-The shortest route is just .8 miles to the top for magnificent wide-reaching summit views.
+The shortest route from Skyline Drive is just .8 miles (one-way) to the top for magnificent wide-reaching summit views.

 However, it’s worth noting that there are three routes to the top, and the shortest is not necessarily the least challenging.

-In fact, the 1.6-mile out-and-back Hawksbill Summit Hike at Shenandoah National Park is quite a steep trek up to the Hawksbill Viewing Platform.
-Here are three ways to get to the top:
+The 1.6-mile out-and-back Hawksbill Summit Hike at Shenandoah National Park is a steep trek to the Hawksbill Viewing Platform.
+Here are three ways to the top: